 In 2007, the Libraries activated the Program and began recruiting for its first Librarian-In-Residence/Visiting Assistant Professor.

 The University of Arkansas (UA) Libraries Residency Program offers an entry-level librarian a broad-based opportunity to begin an exciting career in academic librarianship.
 In supporting the Libraries' and the University's commitment to achieving a culturally diverse faculty, the Resident will, over a two-year period (third year optional), experience a minimum of three areas of librarianship and develop a specialization.
-The holistic and personalized nature of the program, the dynamic and highly automated environment of the UA Libraries, and other perquisites, such as an allowance for professional travel and assigned time for scholarship, will give the Resident a competitive advantage in the search for a successive professional position.
+The holistic and personalized nature of the program, the dynamic and highly automated environment of the University of Arkansas Libraries, and other perquisites, such as an allowance for professional travel and assigned time for scholarship, will give the Resident a competitive advantage in the search for a successive professional position.

 In the first year, the Resident will serve in three or four functional areas throughout the year, determined mutually by the Resident's interests and the needs of the Libraries.
 In the second year, the resident will begin to specialize by contributing to two functional areas of his or her choosing, attend and become engaged in professional committees and organizations, and begin to formulate the basis for a capstone project.
 In the optional third and final year, the Resident will continue to specialize in one area of librarianship and will complete a capstone project, preferably suitable for publication, which incorporates the expertise and perspectives gained during the residency.